-Overall credit risk exposures were broadly unchanged during the third quarter of 2018.
-UBS continues to manage its Swiss lending portfolios prudently and remain watchful for any signs of deterioration that could affect counterparties.
-Within the Investment Bank, UBS's leveraged loan underwriting business continued to see a steady flow of transactions, the majority of which were sub-investment grade, and UBS's overall ability to distribute risk remained robust.
+UBS continues to seek to manage its Swiss lending portfolios prudently and remains watchful for signs of deterioration that could affect its counterparties.
+Within the Investment Bank, UBS's leveraged loan underwriting business's overall ability to distribute risk remained robust.
 Loan underwriting exposures are held for trading, with fair values reflecting the market conditions at the end of the quarter.

-Market risk: UBS continued to manage market risks at generally low levels with management value-at-risk ("VaR") well within UBS's limits.
-Average management VaR (1-day, 95% confidence level) decreased to CHF 9 million from CHF 11 million in the previous quarter, mainly in the Investment Bank's credit trading business.
-There was no new Group VaR negative backtesting exception in the third quarter of 2018 and the total number of negative backtesting exceptions within a 250-business-day window remained at 2.
-The FINMA VaR multiplier for market risk RWA remained unchanged at 3.
+Market risk: UBS continued to manage market risks at generally low levels of management VaR.
+Average management VaR (1-day, 95% confidence level) remained unchanged, at USD 11 million, compared with the first quarter of 2019.
+Average regulatory VaR and stressed VaR decreased slightly in the second quarter.
+There were no Group VaR negative backtesting exceptions in the second quarter of 2019, and the total number of negative backtesting exceptions within the most recent 250-business-day window decreased, from 2 to 1.
+The FINMA VaR multiplier for market risk RWA was unchanged compared with the prior quarter, at 3.